aydineymen22/Heart_attack/README.md

 # Data Visualization with Python

 ## Project Overview
 This project is part of the Codecademy **Data Visualization with Python** course.
 It explores various techniques to visualize health-related data using **Pandas**, **Matplotlib**, and **Seaborn**.
-The dataset used is `updated_version.csv`, which contains numerical continuous and binary variables related to health indicators.
+The dataset used is `updated_version.csv`, which contains numerical continuous and binary variables related to health indicators.I solely created plots since this project only wanted me to do so.

 ## Dataset Description
 The dataset includes the following types of variables: